A Primer on Security of Quantum Computing Hardware

 \textbf{Need for security of quantum computing:} The emerging trends in quantum computing present a host of novel security challenges for NISQ computers.
-For example, quantum circuits can be lucrative targets for, (i) stealth to make profit if they are reused in multiple applications e.g., quantum Machine Learning (ML) circuits like classifiers.
-Problem-specific circuits optimized to solve the problem at scale can be considered as Intellectual Property (IP); (ii) launching various security attacks that can have strategic impact e.g., a classifier mis-prediction can have significant safety implications depending on application; (iii) leaking high-level (algorithm, problem) and low-level (data, metadata) information.
+For example, quantum circuits can be lucrative targets for, (i) stealth to make profit if they are reused in multiple applications e.g., Quantum Machine Learning (QML) circuits like classifiers.
+Problem-specific circuits optimized to solve the problem at scale can be considered as Intellectual Property (IP).
+Trained QML models are also orders of magnitude expensive\cite{kundu2024security} than classical machine learning (ML) models making them extremely valuable; (ii) launching various security attacks that can have strategic impact e.g., a classifier mis-prediction can have significant safety implications depending on application; (iii) leaking high-level (algorithm, problem) and low-level (data, metadata) information.
 In absence of understanding of the security assets, threat space and countermeasures, the unprotected quantum circuits could lose significant IP and present significant national security concerns due to poor/ incorrect optimization of problems on quantum computers that could be of national/global importance.
 Few exemplary security risks associated with NISQ computers are as follows:

 \textit{(Problem-1) Problem-specific quantum circuits can reveal IP:} Problem-specific parametric quantum circuits designed using variational algorithms e.g., QAOA to solve certain problem embed the topology of the problem (an asset).
 For example, the entanglement between qubits in the QAOA circuit for portfolio management encodes the sensitive client information e.g., position (short, long, flat) and various financial constraints \cite{albareti2022structured}.
 Similarly, the quantum circuit for power grid (or other critical infrastructure) optimization encodes the number of nodes and their connectivity.
 The quantum neural network circuit contains the connectivity information, number of parameters and number of neurons.
 The problem information can be considered as IP that the client would like to keep confidential. {Fig.} \ref{fig:assets} depicts the assets embedded in quantum hardware and circuits.